erwstout/snoochies/README.md

 - Installs dependencies automatically (pass `--no-install` to skip).
 - Updates `package.json` and `package-lock.json` to match your chosen project name.
 - Normalizes project names to kebab-case so folders and package names stay safe and consistent.
+- Lets you choose between the default Node-only scaffold or a dockerized stack (API + frontend + Postgres) with a `--with-docker` flag or interactive prompt.

 See [docs/scaffold.md](docs/scaffold.md) for a full walkthrough of the prompts, defaults, emitted files, and package manager choices when running `npx get-snoochies`.

 ## 🚀 Getting started

+Choose the install mode that fits your workflow.
+Both paths keep the API and frontend independent while sharing the same Prisma schema and TypeScript tooling.

+### Node-only (default)

 1. Install dependencies